-EXAMPLES OF TYPICAL JOB FUNCTIONS (Illustrative Only)
+EXAMPLES OF ESSENTIAL TYPICAL JOB FUNCTIONS (Illustrative Only)

-- Receives and processes land use applications for conditional use permits, rezones, parcel and subdivision maps, site development or site review permits, general plan amendments, and other requests related to County planning activities. - Reviews applications for consistency with the County's General Plan, codes, and ordinances. - ➤ Conducts site inspections to collect pertinent information regarding site conditions. - ➤ Collects, researches, reviews, and organizes field and office data for the development of staff reports, analysis of planning elements, and/or development or modification of current land use policies. - > Conducts environmental review and analyses. - > Compiles findings and prepares recommendations in written form for projects, including project analysis and conditions for permit approval. - ➤ Interprets federal, state, and local laws, codes, and ordinances associated with current and advanced planning activities. - > Prepares and updates maps, charts, and graphs for visual presentations related to planning activities. - ➤ Prepares a variety of periodic and special reports regarding assigned activities; makes presentations to the public, special districts and agencies as requested. - ➤ Confers with and advises architects, builders, contractors, engineers, and the general public regarding County development policies and standards; provides and clarifies information relative to land use, zoning, code interpretation, general plan compliance, signage, and other issues. - > Participates in coordinating County planning and development related activities with other County departments and with outside agencies. - ➤ Refers to and applies numerous documents including the General Plan, Zoning Ordinance, California Environmental Quality Act, Subdivision Map Act, State Planning laws, Municipal Code, Specific Plans, historical preservation guidelines, County tax assessor's maps and records, building and architecture plans, etc. - > Researches and assists in preparing ordinances for review. - Attends meetings, conferences, workshops, and training sessions; attends and participates in professional group meetings; stays abreast of new trends and innovations in the field of urban planning and other types of public services as they relate to the area of assignment. - > Performs related duties as assigned.
+- Receives and processes land use applications for re-zoning, general and specific plan amendments, conditional use permits, environmental review, variance and related zoning itemsrezones, parcel and subdivision maps, site development or site review permits, general plan amendments, and other requests related to County planning activities. - Administers, interpretsReviews applications for consistency with the County's General Plan, codes, and enforces provisions of the County Zoning Ordinance, CEQA, LAFCO ordinances. - Conducts site inspections to collect pertinent information regarding site conditions. - Collects, researches, reviews, and other organizes field and office data for the development of staff reports, analysis of planning laws, elements, and/or development or modification of current land use policies and standards to potential applicants and the public.

-QUALIFICATIONS
+Monitors status of development applications from acceptance to issuance of final permit and conducts periodic review of conditional permits.

+- Provides information and assistance to developers, property ownersConducts environmental review and analyses. - ➤ Compiles findings and prepares recommendations in written form for projects, including project analysis and conditions for permit approval. - ➤ Interprets federal, state, and local laws, codes, and ordinances associated with current and advanced planning activities. - > Prepares and updates maps, charts, and graphs for visual presentations related to planning activities. - Prepares a variety of periodic and special reports regarding assigned activities; makes presentations to the public, special districts and agencies as requested.

+Confers with and advises architects, builders, contractors, engineers, and the general public regarding laws, County development policies, regulations related to the submission of plans, processing of applications and implementation requirements.

+Reviews, investigates, standards; provides and processes various plans and applications for subdivisions, housing and commercial developments, parcel maps, variances, use permits, and business licenses; determines conformity with laws, policies, regulations, and procedures; makes recommendations, identifies problems and alternatives.

+- Plans and conducts research studies and prepares reports and recommendations regarding clarifies information relative to land use, zoning, urban design, population trends, transportation, housing, redevelopment, and community service needscode interpretation, general plan compliance, signage, and other issues. - Plans and conducts studies related to County transportation issues, including corridor and facilityParticipates in coordinating County planning and development related activities with other County departments and with outside agencies. - Refers to and applies numerous documents including the General Plan, Zoning Ordinance, California Environmental Quality Act, Subdivision Map Act, State Planning laws, Municipal Code, Specific

+- Plans, historical preservation guidelines, County tax assessor's maps and records, building and architecture plans, etc. - Researches and assists in preparing ordinances for review. - Attends meetings, conferences, workshops, and training sessions; attends and participates in professional group meetings; stays abreast of new trends and innovations in the field of urban planning and other types of public services as they relate to the area of assignment. - Performs related duties as assigned.

+OUALIFICATIONS